apify/apify-docs/sources/platform/storage/key_value_store.md

 ## Sharing

-You can invite other Apify users to view or modify your key-value stores using the [access rights](../collaboration/index.md) system.
+You can invite other Apify users to view or modify your key-value stores with the [access rights](../collaboration/index.md) system.
 See the [full list of permissions](../collaboration/list_of_permissions.md).

 ### Sharing key-value stores between runs